sureshece/Python-functions-/README.md

-# Python-functions-
+# Python-functions
-The goal of this project is to create a python function for all basic operations:
+The main goal of this project is to create a python function for all basic operations: